CSCfi/csc-user-guide/docs/accounts/how-to-create-new-user-account.md

 1. Go to [MyCSC](http://my.csc.fi).
 1. Click _Log in_ or _Getting Started_.
-1. Click Virtu or Haka depending on which federation your home organization belongs.
+1. Click _Virtu_ or _Haka_ depending on which federation your home organization belongs.
 1. Select your home organization and login to their identity service.
-1. Fill in your information on the Sign up page.
+1. Fill in your information on the _Sign Up_ page.
 1. Set your password using 12 characters or more, contain both upper and lowercase letters and at least 1 number.
 No special characters are allowed.